Austin Gallery

 What we don't like

-Three heat levels is fewer than the range on some cheaper throws, so there is less fine-tuning between settings.
-At around fifty dollars it costs a little more than a bare-bones heated throw — you are paying for the plusher fabric.
+Three heat levels is fewer than the range on cheaper throws like the Bedsure, so there is less fine-tuning between settings.
+At $40.63 it costs a few dollars more than the bare-bones competition; you are paying for the plusher fabric.

 Size